In this updated 2018 Moz Pro review, we pull back the curtain to see what the Wizards of Moz have up their sleeves.

 Moz Pro is best for those who will use it daily because they will simply get the most value out of it.
 If you are only logging in a few times a month the cost might not be justified.

-Moz has a user-friendly feel and will not be intimidating for most people.
-Many users find it easy to use.
-Yet several others describe it as overwhelming.
-We found the user experience to be rather convoluted at first.
+Moz has a user-friendly vibe and will not be intimidating for most people.
+While many find it easy to use, others describe it as overwhelming.
+We found the user experience to be actually rather convoluted when we got into analysis.

-Some more grizzly SEOs say the user-friendly design makes Moz Pro not great at pulling nitty-gritty details.
+Some more grizzly SEOs feel Moz Pro is not great at pulling nitty-gritty details.
 It may not be the best choice for a super hardcore SEO that wants every last detail.

 We have not come across a lot of enterprise customer stories leading us to believe its aimed at small to mid-sized organizations.